 - Swimming pool

-Cedar Crest Hospital is proud to offer a number of treatment options designed to help all who come to us struggling with addiction.
+Our meth abuse treatment center in Belton, TX, is proud to offer a number of treatment options designed to help all who come to us struggling with addiction.
 We strive to help each client who comes to us for help long after they leave our doors – our care won’t stop upon discharge – we are always available 24/7 to offer guidance.
-When you no longer require the structure of our inpatient program, you and your loved ones will sit down to discuss your aftercare options.
+When you no longer require the structure of our inpatient treatment, you and your loved ones will sit down to discuss your aftercare options.
 Our social worker will provide you with information about local support services, help you cope with the transition back into your home environment, and create continued treatment goals to ensure continuity of treatment.

-Some people step down from our intensive inpatient program into a structured outpatient program like an intensive outpatient program (IOP) or partial hospitalization program (PHP), both of which allow for recovery and treatment during the day while slowly integrating back into regular life in the evenings.
+Some people step down from our intensive inpatient treatment into structured outpatient treatment like an intensive outpatient program (IOP) or partial hospitalization program (PHP), both of which allow for recovery and treatment during the day while slowly integrating back into regular life in the evenings.
 Others may feel they’ve made enough progress and are ready for discharge with referrals to our traditional outpatient therapy clinic.